helemanc/PartyNAO/README.md

 **Problem statement**

-In order to model the problem had at our disposal:
+In order to model the problem we had at our disposal:
 - an initial state and a goal state ![init_goal](images/init_goal.png)
 - a set of mandatory positions ![mandatory](images/mandatory_positions.png)